alexandrosstergiou/Squeeze-and-Recursion-Temporal-Gates/README.md

 ```

 In the structure, any items enclosed in angle brackets should be changed to the correct dataset name, class names and video ids.
 The three standard elements that should remain the same across any dataset are:
-- **jpg**: which is the the container folder for all the classes in the dataset.
+- **jpg**: The the container folder for all the classes in the dataset.

-- **frames.db**: The SQL database specific for each video that contains all the frames in the format of `ObjId`: which should be a string containing the video filepath alongside the frame number and `frames` that encapsulates all the data.
+- **frames.db**: The SQL database specific for each video that contains all the frames in the format of `ObjId`: which should be a string containing the video filepath alongside the frame number and `frames` that encapsulate all the data.
 The SQL table should also be called `Images`.

 - **n_frames**: A file that should only include the number of frames for the video for quick access.

-> You can of course also use your own dataset if you follow the above structure and convert all your videos to SQL databases.
+> You can also use your own dataset if you follow the above structure and convert all your videos to SQL databases.
 The process for doing so should be identical for any of the currently supported datasets.

 #### Data loading